No-Regret Learning in Bilateral Trade via Global Budget Balance: Introduction

-We start by introducing the notion of \emph{global budget balance}, which requires the learner to be budget balance only ``on average'' at the end of the time horizon $T$.
-Then, we introduce two ways of discretizing the space of pairs of prices.
-The first one is a traditional uniform grid with discretization $1/K$, which is used to guarantee a good approximation of the gain from trade which can be attained at the best fixed price.
-The second one, which is a crucial ingredient of our construction, is a grid with exponentially decreasing intervals.
-This construction allows us to connect the revenue extractable by the learner to the maximum obtainable gain from trade.
-Moreover, it achieves this result by using only $K \log T$ points, while a uniform grid would necessitate $K^2$ points.
-Results about discretization errors are presented in \Cref{sec: preliminaries}.

-Next, we provide the first no-regret guarantees for the case in which the sequence of valuations is chosen by an oblivious adversary, without imposing any restrictions on the power of the adversary.
-We start by studying the regret with respect to the best fixed price in hindsight, as it is standard in repeated bilateral trade.
-We provide a general template (\Cref{alg:e_gft_max}) that can be suitably instantiated to handle both the full- and partial-feedback models. \begin{itemize} \item In \Cref{sec:full} we study the problem in the full-feedback model, in which the learner observes the seller and buyer's valuations after posting prices.
-In this setting, we provide a $\tilde O(T^{\nicefrac12})$ regret upper bound (\Cref{thm:full_upper}), which cannot be improved by more than a $\textnormal{poly}(\log T)$ factor (\Cref{thm:full_lower}).

-\item In \Cref{sec:partial} we study the partial-feedback setting.
-We consider the \emph{one-bit feedback} model: the learner can observe only whether the trade happened or not.
-We show that is possible to guarantee a $\tilde O(T^{\nicefrac34})$ regret upper bound (\Cref{thm:partial_upper}).
-Then, we provide a nearly matching lower bound of $\Omega(T^{\frac57\approx 0.714})$ which holds even in the \emph{two-bit feedback} model (\Cref{thm:lower2bits}).
-These results suggest a strong separation between the full- and partial-feedback models. \end{itemize}
+We report here an overview of our results, we also refer to \Cref{tab:recap results} for a comparison with the state of the art.
+In this paper we introduce the notion of global budget balance for the repeated bilateral trade problem, and provide the following results in terms of regret with respect to the best fixed price in hindsight in the adversarial case: \begin{itemize} \item In the full feedback model, when the learner observes seller and buyer valuations after posting prices, we design a learning algorithm characterized by a $\tilde O(T^{\nicefrac12})$ regret upper bound (\Cref{thm:full_upper}).
+We also prove that no learning algorithm can improve this bound by more than a poly-$\log T$ factor (\Cref{thm:full_lower}). \item In the \emph{one-bit feedback} model, where the learner can observe only whether the trade happened or not, we show that it is possible to guarantee a $\tilde O(T^{\nicefrac34})$ regret upper bound (\Cref{thm:partial_upper}).
+Then, we provide an $\Omega(T^{\frac57\approx 0.714})$ lower bound, which holds even in the \emph{two-bit feedback} model, where the learner can observe which agent accepted and who declined the offered prices (\Cref{thm:lower2bits}). \end{itemize}